lama-development/lama-development/README.md

 # Hello there, I'm Lama 👋

 My nickname is ItzEndah, but I’m also known as Lama.
 I enjoy coding simple things.
 I know a bit of C, C#, Lua, Javascript, and Python.
 I’m also keen on design and find it particularly relaxing and inspirational.
+Some tools I use for that are Figma and Protopie.

 Check out my YouTube channel: [Boop](https://www.youtube.com/channel/UCCD22Gp8GsSq01PHHKFnSZw)
 Reach out to me on discord: **Lama#9612**